rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 +++

 I am writing Python code since 5 years, and I have worked with around 5-6 entry-level Python programmers.
-There is a pattern I can see in the programming practices of such programmers, so I am listing the problems and their solutions in this article.
-I have worked with OpenStack for over three years, which has a very high code quality, so I feel I am qualified enough for writing this post.
+There is a pattern I can see in their programming practices.
+My hope is by reading this article there will be lesser such mistakes.

-My hope is this will be helpful for more entry-level Python programmers.
+I have worked on OpenStack for over three years, which is written in Python and has a very high code quality, so I feel I am qualified enough to write this post.

 I'll start with talking about these beginner-programmers first.
-The people I have worked with are not only self-taught Python programmers, but who also worked in startups in Bangalore.
-For self-taught Python programmers, it is understandable -- Python is a pretty easy language to pick up and code, so there is really no motivation for them to go with best practices right from the start, especially when all they can find is a huge list of good programming practices and PEP8 conventions to follow.
-For Python beginners working in startups, I am guessing there are not enough senior Python programmers who can teach them about required best practices.
+Some of the people I have worked with are self-taught programmers but majority of them are junior developers working in startups in Bangalore.
+For self-taught Python programmers, such mistakes are understandable -- Python is a pretty easy language to pick up and code, so they don't really have a motivation to go with best practices right from the start.
+Even if they googled 'Python best programming practices', they will find a really big list of practices without any indication about which ones are the most important and absolutely must be followed right from the start.
+For Python beginners working in startups, I am guessing there are not enough senior Python programmers who can teach them the required best practices.

 In this article I'm going to list the bare-minimum of these simple practices you should follow.
 Surprisingly, most of the 'Beginner Python mistakes to avoid' articles on the web don't talk about the bad practices I encounter.
-I think they just assume such simple things are taken care of by a programmer, my experience tells otherwise.
+I think they just assume such simple things are taken care of by a programmer.

-Note that this is just the beginning.
-There's a TON of things you should worry about, but you'll learn them as you grow.
-Don't worry :)
+My experience tells otherwise.

 ## Indentation, tabs and spaces.
 Never use tabs.
 Only use spaces.
 Use 4 spaces for a tab, always.

-I frequently see codes which use a mix of spaces and tabs, and 2-space and 4-space indentations all in one file!
+I frequently see codes which use a mix of spaces and tabs, and mix of 2-space and 4-space indentations all in one file!
 If you are coming from a different language, or if you already have a notion of, say, 8 spaces for a tab, then it might be difficult and seem unnecessary at first.
 But I am guessing you are